Field Guide to the R Mixed Model Wilderness

 An inspection of the residual plot indicates a clear mean-variance relationship.

-This mean-variance relationship can be mitigated by modelling the variance directly as a function of any covariate in the model using a power function.
+This mean-variance relationship can be mitigated by modeling the variance directly as a function of any covariate in the model using a power function:

 The model fit is substantially improved according to visual inspection of the residuals and the results of a likelihood ratio test.